cdl-geneseo/critical-digital-practices/mod-2/editing-from-the-command-line.md

 ```
 On some Mac systems, executing `nano` will open the text editor Pico, which works identically to Nano.

+As with Vim, if you create a new file with `nano`, it doesn't exist in your file system until you save it.

 With Nano, you can start moving around in the file and typing right away; no need to switch into a special "Insert" mode.

 Long lines in your file may not wrap to the width of the window.
 A `$` at the end of the line indicates that the line extends beyond the window width, as in the example below.